Made in the shade at Clinton Lake Marina

 KU School of Architecture & Design students help a lakeside locale stay cool.

-The coolest new spot in Lawrence to grab a bite and a cold drink this summer is the Knot Bar at Clinton Lake Marina; that it’s not the hottest is thanks to the work of industrial design students in KU’s School of Architecture & Design.
+The coolest new spot in Lawrence to grab a bite and a cold drink this summer is the Knot Bar at Clinton Lake Marina; that it’s not the hottest is thanks to the work of architecture students in KU’s School of Architecture & Design.

 Professor Nils Gore’s ARCH 509 class collaborated with marina owners Peter and Erin Meiusi and project manager Travis Andregg, c’13, a’20, c’20, a design program alumnus, to sketch plans for making the nearly 600-slip marina’s prime lakeside locale an entertainment destination.
 Job one: Provide a place to get out of the sun.